SAP/project-kb/docs/index.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/SAP/PROJECT-KB/total)

-Project `KB` supports to the creation, management and aggregation of a distributed, collaborative knowledge base of vulnerabilities that affect open-source software.
+Project `KB` supports the creation, management and aggregation of a distributed, collaborative knowledge base of vulnerabilities that affect open-source software.